-Section 19 and paragraph 12A deal with income tax and CGT consequences of the reduction of debt.130 The definitions of "reduction amount" in section 19(1) and paragraph 12A(1) do not indicate how the reduction amount of a debt that is denominated in a currency other than the currency of the Republic must be determined.
+Section 19 and paragraph 12A deal with income tax and CGT consequences of the reduction of debt.134 Section 19(1) and paragraph 12A(1) do not indicate how the reduction amount of a debt that is denominated in a currency other than the currency of the Republic must be determined.
 This determination should therefore be made under section 25D.

-The reduction amount of a debt denominated in a currency other than the currency of the Republic may include amounts of foreign exchange gains or losses that were included in or deducted from income under section 24I(3)(a).
+The reduction amount or debt benefit, as appropriate, 135 applicable to a debt denominated in a currency other than the currency of the Republic may include amounts of foreign exchange gains or losses that were included in or deducted from income under section 24I(3)(a).
 Foreign exchange losses cannot be recouped under section 19(5), since these losses are not "expenditure" as contemplated in section 19(2).
 However, foreign exchange losses claimed as a deduction under section 24I(3)(a) before or as a result of the reduction of a debt are recouped under section 8(4)(a).